 Adam holds a Bachelor of Art in Psychology from the University of North Carolina at Greensboro and a Master of Divinity (M.Div.) from Western Seminary.

-Adam and his wife Megan are blessed with four children, Elliot, Haddon, Annie, Samuel and are expecting another daughter in June.
+Adam and his wife Megan are blessed with five children, Elliot, Haddon, Annie, Samuel and are expecting another daughter in June.
 Adam considers Megan his greatest gift and his children his greatest delight.
 In their free time, the Tripletts enjoy camping, their chickens, exploring Roanoke, and reading good books.